-If you have not already, establish delivery protocols for the contractors and delivery personnel coming into your schools and buildings.
+If you have not already, establish delivery protocols for the contractors and delivery personnel coming into your workspace.
 This may include documentation of all visitors/delivery people, temperature checking, restricted entries, or other processes.
 Consult your local health department for recommendations.